Islandora/documentation/docs/contributing/testing-a-pull-request.md

 That will install the specified branch and allow it to work with your dependencies.

-## Installing git repositories with Composer
+## Installing Git repositories with Composer

 This method pulls the source (i.e. git) repositories directly into your project and will allow you to pull in open pull requests by simply following a normal